 5. Get tactical

-If we consider the NIST CSF, it contains 5 core areas and 98 specific subcategories.
+If we consider the NIST Cybersecurity Framework, it contains five core areas and 98 specific subcategories.
 CSC 20 has over 140 sub-controls.
 It is not practical that a high-level governance model will succeed across all of these sub-elements.
 Just as operations does, the team needs to build detailed procedures identifying accountable parties and their levels of authority around specific deliverables.

 In critical operations where a wrong – or perhaps even a correct, but delayed – decision can lead to lost production, injury, or even death these detailed decision-rights are critical to assign upfront.
-Successful operators take the time to document in detail not only the decision rights but also who will take the necessary actions in areas such as maintenance, quality, etc.
+Successful operators take the time to document in detail not only the decision rights but also who will take the necessary actions in areas such as maintenance or quality.

-We have found that following these five principles helps define an OT cybersecurity governance model that works with an organization’s methods of running operations.
-We’d love to hear about your success (or war) stories as well.
+We have found that following these five principles helps define an OT cyber security governance model that works with an organization’s methods of running operations.
+Next, find out how to achieve maturity using the NIST cyber security framework: